 Students enrolled in bachelor's degree programs for heating, air conditioning and refrigeration may earn a Bachelor of Science or Bachelor of Applied Science.
-They learn how to identify and execute energy-efficient evaluations on air conditioning, heating and refrigeration systems.
 Most of these 4-year programs are terminal at universities, colleges and technical schools; some institutions offer the program online.
-Many include ventilation in the degree title, thus making them bachelor's degree programs in heating, ventilation, air conditioning and refrigeration (HVAC/R).
+Many include ventilation in the degree title, making them bachelor's degree programs in heating, ventilation, air conditioning and refrigeration (HVAC/R).

 Most schools that offer a bachelor's degree program in HVAC/R require applicants to have an associate's degree in HVAC/R from an accredited institution.
 Candidates may also need to complete specific math courses prior to enrollment.